 Uncheck this box so that the tunnel will be operational.

 - Key Exchange version

-Specifies whether to use IKEv1 or IKEv2.
-For this example, IKEv2 is used, but if one side does not support IKEv2, use IKEv1 instead.
+Specifies whether to use IKEv2 or IKEv1.
+IKEv2 is the best practice when supported by both endpoints.
+If one side does not support IKEv2, use IKEv1 instead.

 - Internet Protocol

 IPv4 in most cases unless both WANs have IPv6, in which case either type may be used.

 Most likely set to WAN , but see the note at Interface Selection on selecting the proper interface when unsure.

 Text describing the purpose or identity of the tunnel.
 The best practice is to put the name of Site B in this box, and brief detail about the purpose of the tunnel to help with future administration.

 For this example

 ExampleCo London Officeis used for the Description to identify where this example tunnel terminates.